2026 Poster Contest Theme:

-The Burlington County Soil Conservation District is proud to sponsor the 2023 Poster Contest.
-The 2023 Poster Contest theme is: “One Water.”
+The Burlington County Soil Conservation District is excited to sponsor the 2026 Poster Contest!
+This year's theme is "Soil.
+Where It All Begins."

-The NJ Conservation 2023 Poster Contest is open to all students from grades 2-12, and is categorized according to grade groups.
-At the county level, the Burlington County Soil Conservation District will declare a First, Second, and Third Place winner for each grade group and will present an award of $200, $100, and $50.
-This year the Burlington County Soil Conservation District will be judging for an overall Grand Champion award.
-The Grand Champion will receive an additional $100!
+The contest is open to all students in grades 2-12, with entries divided into specific grade groups.
+At the county level, the Burlington County Soil Conservation District will award First, Second, and Third Place winners in each group with prizes of $200, $100, and $50, respectively.
+Additionally, a special Grand Champion will be selected and awarded an extra $100!

 For information please contact Tim Robinson.

-The NJ Conservation 2023 Poster Contest is open to all students from grades 2-12, and is categorized according to grade groups.
-At the county level, the Burlington County Soil Conservation District will declare a First, Second, and Third Place winner for each grade group and will present an award of $200, $100, and $50.
-This year the Burlington County Soil Conservation District will be judging for an overall Grand Champion award.
-The Grand Champion will receive an additional $100!
+The contest is open to all students in grades 2-12, with entries divided into specific grade groups.
+At the county level, the Burlington County Soil Conservation District will award First, Second, and Third Place winners in each group with prizes of $200, $100, and $50, respectively.
+Additionally, a special Grand Champion will be selected and awarded an extra $100!

 For information please contact Tim Robinson.